-Reassessment provides the opportunity for a student who is unsuccessful in passing a course due to poor performance on a single examination to progress without incurring an infraction.
+Reassessment provides the opportunity for a student who is unsuccessful in passing a course due to scoring <70% on any one exam (final exam included) in that course to progress without incurring an infraction.

 Section II: Reassessment Eligibility

 Reassessment applies to all Doctor of Pharmacy courses except experiential courses, the applied pharmacy care (APC) series, and pharmaceutics labs.
 Student pharmacists who earn a "D" or an "F" in a course will be afforded a one-time reassessment opportunity if they meet the following criteria: